Skip to main content

 What Is the Role of Peptide Therapies in a Long Term Wellness Protocol?

 In the context of a comprehensive, long-term wellness strategy, other therapeutic agents are often considered alongside hormonal optimization.
 Growth hormone-releasing peptides represent a sophisticated approach to supporting metabolic health and tissue repair.
-These are not anabolic steroids; they are secretagogues, meaning they signal the pituitary gland to release the body’s own in a natural, pulsatile manner.
+These are not anabolic steroids; they are secretagogues, meaning they signal the pituitary gland to release the body’s own growth hormone in a natural, pulsatile manner.
 This approach avoids the safety concerns associated with administering synthetic growth hormone directly.

 Key Peptides and Their Mechanisms